upptime/upptime.js.org/docs/get-started.md

 2. In the left sidebar, select "Developer settings"
 3. In the left sidebar, click "Personal access tokens"
 4. Click "Generate new token"
+5. Give your token a specific distinct name
+6. In the "Expiration" dropdown, select "No expiration"
 5. Select the "repo" and "workflow" scopes
 6. Click "Generate token"

 After generating your token, copy it (you will not see it again).
 Then, add it as a repository secret:

 1. In your Upptime repository, select "Settings"
-2. In the left sidebar, click "Secrets"
+2. In the left sidebar, click "Secrets" followed by "Actions"
 3. Press the button "New repository secret"
 4. Enter the name of the secret as `GH_PAT`
 5. Paste your personal access token into the Value field